 Crowdin provides RESTful API with XML or JSON over HTTP using GET or POST methods.
-Listed below are all the available API methods, which allows you to create projects in Crowdin, add and update files, download translations or integrate localization with your development process.
+Listed below are all the available API methods that allow you to create projects in Crowdin, add and update files, download translations or integrate localization with your development process.

-To find your project API key you have to login to your Crowdin account.
-Find the project, open Project Settings page and activate API tab.
+To find your Account API key you have to login to your Crowdin account.
+Open Account Settings page and switch to API tab.

 Please note that almost all API calls require the Project Identifier (ID).
-You can find your project identifier right above the API key.
+You can find your project identifier in the Project settings > API & Webhooks tab.

-For every API request you make, you'll need to present the API access key as the main URI parameter to be authenticated.
-Keep the API key in secret!
+For every API request you make, you'll need to present the Account API key and username as main URI parameters to be authenticated.
+Keep your Account API key in secret!
 It should be guarded just as your regular account password.

 Here's an example and principle of API request URI forming.

 Typical API call URL looks like this: https://api.crowdin.com/api/project/.
 First placeholder (keyword in brackets) holds project identifier.
-API access key is specified as a URI parameter.
+Account API key and username are specified as a URI parameters.

 The number of simultaneous API calls per account is 20 requests.
 If the limit is exceeded, 429 error code will show up with a message: “Maximum number of concurrent requests for this endpoint is reached.
 Please try again shortly.”